Attractions and activities

 - The region is packed with a huge number of mountain peaks to visit.
 Each has its own views and charm.
 From the 360°C-views of the Niesen in the west, to the majestic Schilthorn in the middle, or the Alpen Tower near Meiringen with views of the Eiger in the east: they’re all beautiful.

 - Public transport is excellent.
-It takes you to almost every place in the Bernese Oberland.
-There are countless cable cars, funiculars, gondolas and cogwheel trains ready to take you up to high-alpine scenery.
+It gets you to almost every place in the Bernese Oberland.
+Countless cable cars, funiculars, gondolas, and cogwheel trains take you to high-alpine scenery.

 - The Bernese Oberland is picture-perfect in many places.
 The large altitude differences between valley floors and mountains result in wonderful scenery.
 You’ll see lush green meadows, rock walls, traditional Swiss villages and rugged peaks – all at the same time.